aaronicsubstances/scalable-ipc/README.md

   * Use non-negotiable configuration parameters:
        - Maximum receivable message size.
 Must be at least 64 kilobytes (65536 bytes).
        - Endpoint owner id.
 Necessary for preventing repeated data processing during process restarts.
 Must be changed periodically during lifetime of the process which creates network endpoint.
+       - Time delay in between resets of endpoint owner ids and cleaning up received message ids.
        - Receive timeout of data PDUs.
 Necessary for cleaning up abandoned data transfers.
-       - Time to wait before cleaning up received message ids.
        - Maximum transfer unit (MTU).
 Must be at least 512.
        - Minimum and maximum random backoff period between retries.
        - Receive timeout of acknowledgment PDUs.
 This becomes the time available for retries.